 Their cooking has become competitive with their Blue Light Wi-Fi induction cooktop and their Flex Duo oven, a range that can be separated into two separate oven sections operating at two slightly different temperatures with reduced flavor transfer.

-After years of competing with Apple, Samsung knows about style and their products are beautiful.
-Not to mention, Samsung is the only company to pass our fork test for their Black Stainless Steel finish.
+After years of competing with Apple, Samsung knows about style, and their products are beautiful.
+Not to mention, Samsung is the only company with Bosch to pass our fork test for their Black Stainless Steel finish.

 Cons: The downside to being number one is their customer service.
 Samsung's customer service could be better as well as their parts and service availability, nationally.
 (We service what we sell, so it's not a huge issue for us).

 Since 2008, Jenn-Air continues to be the highest-end brand in the Whirlpool family.
 Jenn-Air products span from front control ranges and microwaves to pro gas ranges and built-in refrigeration.
 Jenn-Air is one of the only brands to offer downdraft ranges and cooktops.